-We have some clients who have deep moral or religious concerns regarding filing for bankruptcy.
-It is helpful to understand that modern bankruptcy laws have their roots in the bible.
-The “seven year rule” respecting the discharge of debts stems from the “Lord’s Release” in the bible.
-In Deuteronomy, it was mandated that debts be forgiven every seven years, regardless of a person’s circumstances.
-Deuteronomy 15: 1-3 ("At the end of every seven years you shall grant a release.
-And this is the manner of the release: every creditor shall release what he has lent to his neighbor or his brother, because the Lord’s release has been proclaimed".).
+Some clients hold deep moral or religious concerns regarding filing for bankruptcy.
+It is helpful to understand that modern bankruptcy laws have their roots in The Bible.
+The “seven-year rule” respecting the discharge of debts stems from the “Lord’s Release” in The Bible.
+Deuteronomy mandated that debts be forgiven every seven years, regardless of a person’s circumstances.

-Finally, the bible is replete with provisions showing compassion for debtors and admonishing heavy handed tactics from creditors.
-Deuteronomy, 15:7-10 (if a man is poor, do not be hardhearted or tightfisted toward him); Psalm 15:5 (a righteous man lends money without “usury" – the charging of interest on a debt); Deuteronomy 23:19 ("Thou shall not lend upon usury to thy brother."); Nehemiah 5:3-13 (pursuing relief from enforcement of mortgages on the homes and possessions of the Jews); Exodus, 22:25, Ezekiel, 18:13, 22:12, Leviticus, 25:35-36, Psalm: 15:5 (condemning the practice of usury).
+“If a man is poor, do not be hardhearted or tightfisted toward him.”
+Psalm 15:5 says a righteous man lends money without “usury,” or charging interest on a debt.
+Deuteronomy 23:19 says, “Thou shall not lend upon usury to thy brother.”
+Nehemiah 5:3-13 discusses pursuing relief from enforcement of mortgages on the homes and possessions of the Jews).
+Exodus, 22:25, Ezekiel, 18:13, 22:12, Leviticus, 25:35-36, and Psalm: 15:5 condemn the practice of usury.

-In some form or another, all major religions, including Christianity, Judaism, Hinduism, and Islam prohibit usury by lenders while promoting compassion for debtors.
-Similarly, all religions value family preservation far more than repayment of debts.
+In some form or another, all major religions, including Christianity, Judaism, Hinduism, and Islam, prohibit usury by lenders while promoting compassion for debtors.
+Similarly, all religions value family preservation far more than the repayment of debts.

 You can never get credit again.

-If I file for bankrupt once, I can never file again.
+If I file for bankruptcy once, I can never file again.

-If I file for bankruptcy, I don’t have to list all of my debts.
+If I file for bankruptcy, I don’t need to list all of my debts.